RAF Lossiemouth: Transition to Tornado (1991–1999)

-The replacement for the ageing Shackleton AEW.2, the British Aerospace Nimrod AEW.3, suffered considerable development difficulties which culminated in the aircraft being cancelled during 1986, for an off-the-shelf purchase of the Boeing Sentry AEW1.
-The last Shackletons were retired in July 1991 and No. 8 Squadron transferred to RAF Waddington in Lincolnshire, to equip with their new aircraft.
+The replacement for the ageing Shackleton AEW.2, the British Aerospace Nimrod AEW.3, suffered considerable development difficulties which culminated in the aircraft being cancelled during 1986.
+The RAF instead opted for an off-the-shelf purchase of the Boeing Sentry AEW1.
+The last Shackletons were retired in July 1991, and No. 8 Squadron transferred to RAF Waddington in Lincolnshire, to equip with their new aircraft.

-It had been planned for the Buccaneer to remain in service until the end of the 1990s, having been extensively modernised in a process lasting up to 1989; the end of the Cold War stimulated major changes in British defence policy, many aircraft being deemed surplus to requirements.
-To allow for the early retirement of the Buccaneer, twenty-six Panavia Tornado GR1s were modified to GR1B standard to allow use of the BAe Sea Eagle missile for maritime strike operations.
+It was intended that the Buccaneer would remain in service until the end of the 1990s, having been extensively modernised in a process lasting up to 1989; however, the end of the Cold War resulted in major changes in British defence policy, with many aircraft being deemed surplus to requirements.
+As a consequence, to allow for the early retirement of the Buccaneer, twenty-six Panavia Tornados were modified from GR1 to GR1B variant to enable the use of the BAe Sea Eagle missile for maritime strike operations.
 The reduction of the Buccaneer fleet began on 1 October 1991 when No. 237 OCU was disbanded, followed by No. 12 Squadron in September 1993.
 No. 27 Squadron, then at RAF Marham, disbanded and re-formed at Lossiemouth as No.12 Squadron, operating the Tornado GR1B.

 In 1992, No. 237 Field Squadron of the Territorial Army was formed with responsibility for Airfield Damage Repair (ADR).
 This squadron became part of No. 76 Engineer Regiment (Volunteers) of the Royal Engineers, responsible for ADR in the north of England and across Scotland.
 The Tornado Weapons Conversion Unit, renamed No. 15 (Reserve) Squadron, arrived from RAF Honington in Suffolk on 1 November 1993.
 The last Buccaneers were withdrawn in April 1994 when No. 208 Squadron disbanded.
-No. 617 Squadron then transferred to Lossiemouth from RAF Marham in Norfolk, with its Tornado GR1Bs.
+No. 617 Squadron then transferred to Lossiemouth from RAF Marham in Norfolk, with the Tornado GR1B.
 No. 48 Squadron RAF Regiment and their Rapiers left Lossiemouth for RAF Honington on 1 July 1996.
 Group Captain Graham Miller was station commander between 1995 and 1998 and later achieved the rank of Air Marshal, holding the post of Deputy Commander at Allied Joint Force Command in Naples from 2004 until his retirement in 2008.

-No. 15 (R) Squadron increased in size in 1999 after the closure of the Tri-national Tornado Training Establishment (TTTE) at RAF Cottesmore.
-The squadron became the RAF Tornado GR4 Operational Conversion Unit, training pilots and weapon systems operators for posting to front-line Tornado squadrons at Lossiemouth and RAF Marham.
-The squadron accepted aircrew straight from advanced flying training at RAF Leeming and RAF Valley and provided refresher courses for experienced aircrew returning to the Tornado GR4, following other tours of duty.
+After the closure of the Tri-National Tornado Training Establishment (TTTE) at RAF Cottesmore in 1999, the number of aircraft operated by No. 15 (R) Squadron increased.
+The squadron became the RAF Tornado GR4 Operational Conversion Unit, training pilots and weapon systems operators before posting to front-line Tornado squadrons at Lossiemouth and RAF Marham.
+The squadron accepted aircrew straight from advanced flying training at RAF Leeming and RAF Valley to provide refresher courses for experienced aircrew returning to the Tornado GR4, following other tours of duty.
 The squadron also trained aircrew officers from foreign nations posted to the UK on two to three-year exchange tours.